Quantum $D = 3$ Euclidean and Poincar\'{e} symmetries from contraction limits: Deformed ( ) algebras and their inhomogeneous contractions

-where $\hat r_{IV}$ is obtained for $\varsigma = 2\gamma$ instead of $\varsigma = -2\gamma$, as it was the case in (\ref{eq:20.10h}).
+where $\hat r_{IV}$ is obtained for $\varsigma = 2\gamma$ instead of $\varsigma = -2\gamma$, as it was the case in (\ref{eq:32.01g}).

 Furthermore, it turns out that the quantum IW contraction of $\mathfrak{o}(3,1)$ $r$-matrices along the first or second spatial axis leads to the set of $r$-matrices different than the one obtained for the third axis.
-This is because the considered $r$-matrices are not invariant under the rescaled $\mathfrak{o}(3,1)$ automorphisms.
-However, we may almost completely restrict ourselves to the contractions along the first axis (results for the second axis differ only by automorphisms, except in the cases of $r_I$ and $r_{II}$, as we will mention), introducing another anti-Hermitian physical basis
+This is because the form of considered $r$-matrices changes under the ${\cal R}$-rescaled $\mathfrak{o}(3,1)$ automorphisms.
+We may restrict most of the discussion to the contractions along the first axis (results for the second axis differ only by automorphisms, except in the cases of $r_I$ and $r_{II}$, as we will mention), introducing another anti-Hermitian physical basis